 Scotland walking events and festivals are springing up everywhere to cater for the nation’s growing obsession with keeping fit, losing weight and living healthier lifestyles.

 With so many of these events, I thought it appropriate to provide you with listings of a select few of the most popular.

-You can enjoy the best of walking in Scotland with coastal and woodland walks, and with routes to suit both experienced walkers and beginners.
+You can enjoy the best of walking in Scotland with hill, coastal and woodland walks, and with routes to suit everyone, from experienced walkers to beginners.

 Most of our festivals take place between April and November.

 Walk Islay, Jura and Colonsay

 Glen Affric Walking Festival

 16th – 25th June